NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Camera constraints
 ^^^^^^^^^^^^^^^^^^

-The option ``--camera-uncertainty`` sets hard constraints on how much the camera positions can move horizontally and vertically, in meters.
+The option ``--camera-position-uncertainty`` sets hard constraints on how much the camera positions can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
 This may affect the optimization and should be used with care.
 It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effects.